 Teresa Benedicta continued her scholarly work in the convent for five years.
 With the Nazi threat intensifying, she was sent to a Carmelite convent in the Netherlands in late 1938, where her sister, Rosa, also a convert, later joined her.
 It was there that she completed her final work, The Science of the Cross, a study of Saint John of the Cross’ writings.

 Less than two years later, the Nazis invaded the Netherlands.
 In August 1942, Teresa Benedicta and Rosa were among more than two hundred Jewish converts who were arrested.
 The sisters were sent to Auschwitz, where it is believed they were gassed shortly after their arrival.

 People come to Christ and the Cross in different ways and at different times.
 For some, like Teresa, conversion is the result of intellectual pursuits.
 For others, it’s an outstretched hand in a time of trouble.
 Remember that we always represent the face of Christ to non-believers.
 Make sure the face you show is full of love and compassion.

 “When you seek truth, you seek God whether you know it or not.”

 —Saint Teresa Benedicta of the Cross

-Invite a non-Christian or non-practicing Catholic friend or acquaintance to volunteer with you at a homeless shelter or food pantry.
+Invite a non-Christian or non-practicing Catholic friend to volunteer with you at a homeless shelter or food pantry.
 Or attend a lecture together at your parish.